MIND-Lab/SemEval2022-Task-5-Multimedia-Automatic-Misogyny-Identification-MAMI-/README.md

 4. Contacts

 ## Dataset Request Form
 The datasets are exclusively reserved for the participants of SemEval-2022 Task 5 and are not to be used freely.
-They may be distributed upon request (contact the task organizers) and for academic purposes only.
+They may be distributed upon request and for academic purposes only.
 To request the datasets, please fill in the following form: https://forms.gle/AGWMiGicBHiQx4q98

 After submitting the required info, participants will have  a link to a folder containing the datasets in a zip format (trial, training and development) and the password to uncompress the files.